GoogleCloudPlatform/apigee-samples/CONTRIBUTING.md

     - Consult
 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.
 Also please check if GitHub Action is enabled in your forked repo.
 Go to the Settings tab in the GitHub repo, under Actions and General, make sure the permissions are set to allow all actions and reusable workflows
 2. In your forked repo, create a new branch and make your changes:
-    1. To run the mega-linter locally, you will need to install docker and node on your local machine
+    1. To run the mega-linter locally, you will need to install [Docker](https://docs.docker.com/get-docker) and [Node.js](https://nodejs.org/en) on your local machine
     2. Install mega-linter-runner by running `npm install mega-linter-runner -g` (Note: You might need to run this with sudo permissions)
-    3. Run the megalinter locally by running `mega-linter-runner -p .`.
-This should run all the checks locally
+    3. From the main directory, run the megalinter locally by executing `mega-linter-runner -p .`.
+This should run all the checks locally.
-    4. Once all the checks and changes are made, commit them to your branch
+    4. Once all the changes are made and the checks have passed, commit them to your branch
 3. Submit a PR from your branch to the main branch in **your forked repo** itself.
-This should trigger the GitHub Action in your forked repo
+This should trigger the GitHub Action in your forked repo.
+As there are other checks besides megalinter, with this process you can check they all are met before merging to the main Google repo.
-4. Make sure all they all pass.
+4. Make sure they all pass.
 Once they are all passed, you can submit a pull request from your fork repo's main branch to the Google's apigee-samples repo
-5. This again should trigger the GitHub Action.
+5. This again should trigger the GitHub Action in the Google's repo.
 Ensure the pull request checks listed below all pass
 6. Submit your PR, and we will perform a code review
 7. Once all issues are resolved, your change will be merged!